Rigidity of Julia sets for Henon type maps: Automorphisms of compact K ahler surfaces

 We refer to \cite{Demailly3} for the notion of Lelong number.
 We only need here the fact that the Lelong number of a current with bounded local potentials always vanishes.
 Note that without the hypothesis on the Lelong number, we can extract from $(h_n)$ a subsequence which converges locally uniformly outside the analytic set of points where the Lelong number of $S$ is larger than $c(V,K,\omega)$.
 This is a higher dimensional version of a famous lemma due to Gromov which is valid for maps defined on a Riemann surface.

 \begin{remark} \rm Of course the above results can be applied to $f^{-1}$ and to $T_-$.
 The intersection $\mu:=T_+\wedge T_-$ defines an invariant probability measure.
 This measure turns out to be the unique measure of maximal entropy $\log d$.
-It is exponentially mixing and saddle periodic points are equidistributed with respect to $\mu$.
-When $X$ is an algebraic surface, the techniques developed for H\'enon type maps can be applied without difficulty.
+It is exponentially mixing and when $X$ is projective saddle periodic points are equidistributed with respect to $\mu$.
+When $X$ is a projective surface, the techniques developed for H\'enon type maps can be applied without difficulty.
 In general, new ideas and even completely new tools are needed.
 Several properties including the statistical ones still hold for large classes of horizontal-like maps.
-We refer to \cite{Cantat1, Cantat2, deThelin1, dD, Dinh1, DNS2,DS3, DS9, Du} for these developments. \end{remark}
+We refer to \cite{Cantat1, Cantat2, deThelin1, dD, Dinh1, DNS2,DS3, DS10, DS9, Du} for these developments. \end{remark}